 - Deeply Hydrate The Skin: According to Son, beta-glucans act as a humectant in the skin, which means they lock hydration in and prevent moisture loss.
 Here's where it gets interesting: Like retinol, hyaluronic acid is one of the beauty industry's most beloved and buzzworthy skincare ingredients as it's been found to hold up to 1000 times its weight in water—thus giving skin deep and lightweight hydration.
 It's certainly effective and important, though Son says that beta-glucans can do the same job—if not better.
-"Hyaluronic acid (HA) is very similar in structure, but it has subtle differences that make it less ideal," Son tells us.
-"Tests have shown beta-glucan is 20% more hydrating than HA at the same concentration.
-With extra water, beta-glucan can plump up the skin and make the skin feel more supple."
+"Hyaluronic acid (HA) is very similar in structure, but it has subtle differences that make it less ideal," Son tells us beta-glucan is even more hydrating than hyaluronic acid,"...with extra water, beta-glucan can plump up the skin and make the skin feel more supple."

 - Anti-Aging Effects: Finally, Son lauds beta-glucans for their anti-aging effects.
 In fact, she says it's one of the skincare concerns that the ingredient primarily addresses (along with hydration of course).
 "Because it is a sugar molecule (a unique one), it can bind to many receptors in your body.
 Depending on where the molecule ends up, beta-glucan has different effects."

 How to Use It

 Good news: if your skin is really damaged and in need of some care, you can do a whole routine with beta-glucans, as they have no side effects.
 It just means selecting the products you want to use.
 "Beta glucan comes from oats so it can be used as an oat mask.
 It can also be found in moisturizers and serums," says Wong.

-Keep in mind that while using one or two products with beta-glucan will be hydrating, if you do use them in your entire routine, you probably won't be getting the full hydrating benefits.
+Keep in mind that while using one or two products with beta-glucan will be hydrating, if you don't use them in your entire routine, you probably won't be getting the full hydrating benefits.
 Regardless, it pays to integrate the ingredient into one or more of the products on your shelf.